Internet Programming (ISE311) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Implement a complete web solution with web servers, databases, SSL, etc
+• Develop a complete web solution with web servers, databases, HTML,other internet programming languages, etc

 Course Content Internet programming environments, home page design with HTML and DHTML, JavaScript, client-server model, client side scripts, and server-side scripts, web servers (installation on different OS such as Unix/Linux, and Microsoft, setting up the required components, administration), CGI, SSI, SSL, certification, cookies, and sessions, database integr